Display application dependency data in SAM

 Network connection thresholds for a node

-For a more granular picture of dependencies, view the Connection Details page, as described next.
+For a more granular picture of dependencies, use the Connection Details page, as described next.

-The Connection Details page shows the entire communication stack from one node to another, which makes it a unique troubleshooting tool.
+If Connection Quality polling is enabled, the Connection Details page can show the entire communication stack between nodes with dependencies, making it a unique troubleshooting tool.

 Data displayed on the Connection Details page includes:

 - The application name and detected process names, such as mysql.exe.

 - P-MEM: The amount of physical memory used.

 - V-MEM: The amount of virtual memory used.

 - The port used by the application process.